opensalt/opensalt-docs/docs/index.rst

    :width: 708 px

 Notes: The only required fields are fullStatement and HumanCodingScheme.
-SequenceNumber or IsChildOf are needed to properly created nested trees of statements as well.
+SequenceNumber or IsChildOf are needed for OpenSALT to properly created nested trees of statements as well.

 .. _h9291733595a7a78664a32f6e6f6f12:

 6.3.1.2 Import Process
 ^^^^^^^^^^^^^^^^^^^^^^

-After reviewing the **Spreadsheet Loading Guide for CASE** and the user will need to format their data into the Template Tab then save the file locally to their computer as a CSV file.
+After reviewing the **CSV Loading Guide for CASE** and the user will need to format their data into the Template Tab then save the file locally to their computer as a CSV file.
 This will save only the Template Tab and convert the data from an Excel file to a CSV file for import.

 .. image:: static/OpenSALT_User_Manual_77.png
    :height: 192 px